Charelk2/Flinkdink2/README.md

 ## Progress Storage

-User progress is stored in `localStorage` under the key `progress-v1`.
-Each saved record contains a `version` field.
-If the stored version does not match the current application version, progress is reset to defaults.
-Bump the version when changing the progress schema.
+User progress is stored per child profile inside `profiles-v1`.
+Each profile record includes a `progress` object with a `version` field.
+On first run the app will migrate any legacy `progress-v1` data into the selected profile automatically.

 ## Child Profiles